rust-lang/book/src/ch17-02-concurrency-with-async.md

 version of the API is only a little different from the thread-based version: it uses a mutable rather than an immutable receiver `rx`, and its `recv` method produces a future we need to await rather than producing the value directly.
 Now we can send messages from the sender to the receiver.
-Notice that we do not have to spawn a separate thread or even a task; we merely need to await the `rx.recv` call.
+Notice that we don’t have to spawn a separate thread or even a task; we merely need to await the `rx.recv` call.

 The synchronous `Receiver::recv` method in `std::mpsc::channel` blocks until it receives a message.
 The `trpl::Receiver::recv` method does not, because it is async.
 Instead of blocking, it hands control back to the runtime until either a message is received or the send side of the channel closes.
-By contrast, we do not await the `send` call, because it does not block.
-It does not need to, because the channel we are sending it into is unbounded.
+By contrast, we don’t await the `send` call, because it doesn’t block.
+It doesn’t need to, because the channel we’re sending it into is unbounded.

 > Note: Because all of this async code runs in an async block in a `trpl::run`
 > call, everything within it can avoid blocking.
 However, the code *outside* it